 - Up to six free replacement aligners included over the course of treatment, in case any are lost or damaged.

-How much does Invisalign Teen cost in the UK and the US?
+How much does Invisalign cost for teenagers in the UK?

 Alternative braces for teenagers